Chaosed0/Soul-Collector/README.md

 <h1>Soul Collector</h1>

-**5/29/2014**: I, Edward Lu, have been updating this code a bit.
-Several parts of the code are in need of refactoring, and several parts of the game need some design work.
-Not sure how far I plan to go on it, but if you'd like to try it as it was at the end of CMPSC483W (software design at the Pennsylvania State University), revert to the git tag "v1.0" and give it a compile.
+**5/29/2014**: I, Edward Lu, updated the lighting algorithm a bit to fix some of the original niggles I had.
+If you'd like to see it as it was at the end of CMPSC483W (software design at the Pennsylvania State University), revert to the git tag "v1.0" and give it a compile.

 Original text follows...